bsc-s2/pykit/jobscheduler/README.md

     a dict, key is the name of the job, value is the configuration of the job.
     The configuration is a dict, which contains following fields:

-    -   `func`: the function to run.
+    -   `func`: the function to run, required.

-    -   `args`: the args that will be passed to the function, is a list.
+    -   `args`: the args that will be passed to the function, is a list, if do not need to pass args, set it to `[]`, do not set it to `None`.
+Required.

-    -   `kwargs`: the keyword arguments that will be passed to the function, is a dict.
+    -   `kwargs`: the keyword arguments that will be passed to the function, is a dict, if do not need to pass kwargs, set it to `{}`, do not set it to `None`.
+Required.

     -   `every`: a list with two elements, the first is a number, the second is a string to specify unit, which can be one of 'second', 'minute', 'hour', 'day', 'week' and 'month'.
 For example, `[3, 'hour']` means every 3 hours.
+Required.

     -   `at`: a dict used to replace corresponding element in the time tuple of the next fire time.
 It may contain following fields: 'second', 'minute', 'hour', 'day'.
+Not required.

     -   `timezone`: by default, configurations in `at` use local timezone, if you specified configuration in other timezone, you need to set `timezone` to the name of that timezone, such as 'Europe/Warsaw' or 'Asia/Shanghai' and so on.
+Not required.

+    -   `concurrence_n`: set the max number of threads that run the same job concurrently.
+Required.

 -   `kwargs`:
     the keyword arguments, following arguments are allowed, none of them